DenisKOMAROV/time2vec_experiments/README.md

 # Time2Vec Experimentation Summary

+## Easiest way to inspect - Download html and open it in a browser

 ## Overview
 This repository contains our experiments and findings with the Time2Vec model.
 Time2Vec's core advantage lies in its ability to represent temporal aspects in data, making it a potentially powerful tool for time series analysis.